team-gradvek/gradvek/README.md

 ```

-### 2. Install Python modules
+## 2. Install Python modules
-Note: if you created a Python env, install the modules inside the environement.
+Note: if you created a Python env in step 1, install the modules inside the environement.
 To start the env:

 ```